 Routine appointments can be booked between 1 and 4 weeks in advance.

 If you prefer to be seen sooner, appointments are released at 8am every morning.
-Please call us or book online as soon after 8am as possible as these can get fully booked quickly.
+Please call us as soon after 8am as possible as these can get fully booked quickly.

 We are fortunate to have regular male and female doctors.
 If you would like to discuss an intimate matter please try to book with a doctor of the same sex to avoid any embarrassment.

 If your need is urgent we will always offer you advice on the same day.
 Normally this will first be a callback from the GP or our Advanced Nurse Practitioner, if we cannot help on the phone we will offer you an appointment at our GP led Extended Access Centre.
 If you do have an urgent problem please call us as early in the day as possible.

 Our local hospital A&E departments are very busy.
 Please use them when you have an accident or an emergency, but not for more minor medical problems.
 Please call for advice if you have a medical concern.

 Minor Eye Condition Scheme

 You do not need to see a GP about many eye conditions.
 You can book directly to have a free assessment with a local optometrist through the Minor Eye Condition Scheme.